Table of Contents

 Some dog cameras have motion sensors so you can receive notifications or alerts whenever there is movement in the camera’s range.
 This allows you to monitor your dog’s movement and activity without having to constantly check in on him.

 This feature will alert you of any movement in the range, so it is also useful for other security concerns, like a potential break-in or your teenager coming home past curfew.

 Ease of Use

-In addition to all the handy features, a dog camera should be easy to set up and the corresponding app should be easy to use.
-This is particularly true if you are not a technical person but you still want to keep an eye on your dog when you are away from home.
+In addition to all the handy features, a dog camera should be easy to set up, and the corresponding app should be easy to use.
+This is particularly true if you are not a technical person but still want to keep an eye on your dog when you are away from home.

 I have chosen a few of the best dog cameras to review and make your search a bit faster and easier.
-In addition to pet cameras, I've also included a few “regular” cheap security cameras for dogs monitoring since they can be used to keep an eye on your dog as well.
+In addition to pet cameras, I've also included a few “regular” cheap security cameras for dog monitoring since they can be used to keep an eye on your dog as well.

 Top 10 Best Dog Cameras